Table of Contents[Hide][Show]

 Things to Do in Alabama: Mobile, Gulf Shores and Fairhope

-Here at TravelingMom, we have a deep love for the Gulf Coast of Alabama.
+Here at TravelingMom, we have a deep love for the Alabama beaches located along the Gulf Coast.

 Many folks find themselves in Mobile seeking an affordable cruise port for Carnival Cruises.
 And there are plenty of things to do in Mobile!
 The southern city is actually the birthplace of Mardi Gras and the Mobile Carnival Museum is a don’t-miss stop.
 Take the kids to Fort Gaines on Dauphin Island to watch history interpreters load and shoot the cannon!

 The USS Alabama served during World War II.
 Now she sits in Mobile Bay.
 You can visit and do a self-guided tour.
 There is also an overnight option to sleep on original bunks for scout troops and church groups!